 Lithium-based batteries are quickly replacing lead-acid in AGVs due to their superior performance.
 The key benefits include:

-- Longer Lifespan: Can exceed 1,000 cycles, slashing replacement costs in half compared to lead-acid variants.
+- longer lifespan that can exceed 1,000 cycles, slashing costs compared to lead-acid.

-Minimal Maintenance: Li-ion batteries don’t require any additional actions for daily usage.
+Minimal Maintenance: Li-ion batteries don’t require any additional actions for daily usage, making them much more practical for autonomous mobile robot fleets that need to stay in motion to maximize productivity.

-With battery science and technology constantly evolving and many exciting new-fangled solutions on the horizon, future innovations in the field could also mean new AGV battery types and AMR battery types will hit the market with a ripple effect, essentially up-ending the present standards.
-What other possibilities should you keep an eye on for the future?
+With battery science constantly evolving, future solutions could hit the market with a ripple effect, up-ending the present standards.
+What other possibilities should you keep an eye on?

 Solid-state batteries stand to revolutionize the industry from the ground up.
 Thanks to their nominally higher energy densities, they can vastly increase the operational capacities of AGVs, AMRs, and many other types of battery-powered devices.